salesforce/refocus-bot-oncall/README.md

 * 1.2.3 Added instrumentation for recommendation model training.
 * 1.2.4 Fixed pageInstrument/incidentLog bugs and added failover support.
 * 1.2.5 TTE definition changed.
 TTE ends when PD is acknowledged or resolved.
+* 1.2.6 Fix TTE end time gets overridden by latter ack entry when there are multiple ack entries.